ONLYOFFICE/Kubernetes-Docs/README.md

 ### 6. Scale DocumentServer (optional)

 *This step is optional.
-You can skip step [6](#6-scale-documentserver-optional) at all if you want to use default deployment settings.*
+You can skip step [6](#6-scale-documentserver-optional) entirely if you want to use default deployment settings.*

 #### 6.1 Manual scaling
 The `docservice` and `converter` deployments consist of 2 pods each other by default.